MicrosoftDocs/memdocs/sccm/mdt/toolkit-reference.md

 ###  <a name="Bootsect.exe"></a> Bootsect.exe
  Bootsect.exe updates the master boot code for hard disk partitions to switch between BOOTMGR and NTLDR.
 Use this utility to restore the boot sector on the computer.

- For more information on Bootsect.exe, see the section, "Bootsect Command-Line Options," in the *Windows Preinstallation Environment (Windows PE) User’s Guide*.
+ For more information on Bootsect.exe, see the section, "Bootsect Command-Line Options," in the *Windows Preinstallation Environment (Windows PE) User's Guide*.

 |**Value**|**Description**|
 |-|-|